Furman University Sleep Laboratory

 Selected Recent Publications

-Note: student researchers' names are underlined
+Note: student researchers' and lab coordinators' names are underlined

 Wamsley, E. J. (2022).
 Constructive episodic simulation in dreams.
 PLOS ONE.
 17(3): e0264574.